 Moderate Training Plate – Athlete’s Nutrition Baseline

-The moderate plate may a plate you use for days that have higher intensity workouts or if you participate in more than one training session.
+The moderate plate is good to use for days that have higher intensity workouts or double training sessions.
 The moderate plate is designed to be your baseline.
 Take notice of the amount of food on the moderate plate and you can use this to adjust up or down, depending on how much energy (calories) you need for the day.

 Hard Training Plate – Athlete’s Nutrition for Game Day